Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 Courtesy of Massimo Bottura and his wife, Lara Gilmore

 Breadcrumbs are the epitome of the "waste not, want not" food ethic.
-If there is an important lesson we have learned from the Italian kitchen, and one that we can to pass onto future generations: never let edible food go to waste!
+If there is an important lesson we have learned from the Italian kitchen, and one that we can pass on to future generations: Never let edible food go to waste!
 We share this message in the shape of my grandmother Ancella's recipe for passatelli in broth.

 This classic Emilian recipe, passatelli in broth, has been passed on from generation to generation in the Bottura family.
 Our daughter, Alexa, learned to make passatelli from her grandmother Luisa.
 Massimo learned how to make them from his grandmother Ancella.
 It is a rite of passage in many Modenese households.
 The recipe is so easy and child-friendly, we encourage teaching the whole family to get their hands messy and cook with their parents.

 For the broth, a classic vegetable or chicken broth is best.
 However, in an emergency, Massimo often prepares a Parmigiano-Reggiano rind broth.
-He keeps all the rinds from grated cheese in the refrigerator until he has a good amount – say ½ pound.
-The cheese rinds can be added to big pot of cold water and simmered for a couple hours.
+He keeps all the rinds from grated cheese in the refrigerator until he has a good amount — say ½ pound.
+The cheese rinds can be added to a big pot of cold water and simmered for a couple of hours.
 As the rinds melt, they give off flavor and thicken the broth with the proteins and fats from the cheese.
 This broth is very simple but can be great to have in a pinch.
 Of course, the cheese rinds can also be added to classical broths to enrich the flavor as well.

 Ingredients: